 Problem: Attaching a pre-processing Pipeline to a Source breaks the Monitoring > Flows (beta) page's display.
-Attempting to remove Sources/Destinations from that page's selectors throws a cryptic Sankey error.
+Attempting to remove Sources/Destinations from that page's selectors throws a cryptic Sankey error

 Workaround: Temporarily detach pre-processing Pipelines if you want to check Flows.

-Fix: Planned for LogStream 3.1..1.
+Fix: Planned for LogStream 3.1.1, but couldn't reproduce the error.

-2021-07-26 - v.3.0.x-3.1.0 - Packs with orphaned lookups block access to Worker Groups

-Problem: If a Pack references a lookup file that's missing from the Pack, pushing the Pack to a Worker Group will block access to the Group's UI.
-You will see an error message of the form: "The Config Helper service is not available because a configuration file doesn't exist...
+2021-07-26 - v.3.0.x-3.1.0 - Packs with orphaned lookups block access to Worker Groups see an error message of the form: "The Config Helper service is not available because a configuration file doesn't exist...
 Please fix it and restart LogStream."
-Workaround: On the Leader Node, review the config helper logs ( \$CRIBL\HOME/log/groups/<group>/\.log ) to see which references are broken.
-(In a single-instance deployment, see \$CRIBL\HOME/log/\.log .)
+Workaround: On the Leader Node, review the config helper logs (\$CRIBL_HOME/log/groups/<group>/.log) to see which references are broken.
+(In a single-instance deployment, see \$CRIBL_HOME/log/.log.)
 Then manually resolve these references in the Pack's configuration.
-Fix: Planned for LogStream 3.1..1.